facoptere/degiroscreener/README.md

 ## About
-Build a list of cherry picked stocks from the DEGIRO broker, based on the API https://github.com/Chavithra/degiro-connector
+Build a list of cherry picked stocks from the DEGIRO broker, based on the API https://github.com/Chavithra/degiro-connector Download portfolios from DEGIRO and also from BourseDirect (thanks to an adapted version of https://github.com/carldeg/BourseDirect)
+Merge the porfolios with stock data, and compute a synthesis per sector.

 ## "degiro_screener.ipynb" on Jupyter Lab